Affray, Section 93C(1) Crimes Act 1900 – representations to the police prosecutor – charge completely withdrawn

 At the end of a brief fight, BDK was apprehended by security and handed over to police.
 He was charged with affray.

-O’Brien Solicitors made representations to the police prosecutor on behalf of BDK, asking that the charges be dismissed before proceeding to trial.
+O’Brien Criminal and Civil Solicitors made representations to the police prosecutor on behalf of BDK, asking that the charges be dismissed before proceeding to trial.

 The argument made in the submission was that BDK clearly acted to protect his friend, which constitutes self-defence (self-defence extends to defence of a third person).
 Given the clear defence, the representations suggested to police that the matter be resolved without the expense of a contested trial.
 Police accepted these representations, and the charge was withdrawn.